Canadian Criminal Justice Association: Achievements

 The association has long served an advisory role to the federal government, submitting numerous briefs on proposed legislation.
 Its submissions have been influential in the drafting of major pieces of criminal legislation in Canada, including the Youth Criminal Justice Act and the Canadian Criminal Code.

 The association's executive secretary, Bill McGrath, was appointed to the Ouimet Committee in 1964, which showed a strong relationship between the association and the federal government.
-The committee's findings were highly influential, and led to significant changes in Canadian justice policy, such as the abolition of corporal punishment in prisons, and the creation of the "dangerous offender" designation in Canada's Criminal Code Members of the association had previously contributed to the Archambault Commission, another justice-reform body created in 1936, with some of those recommendations also being reflected in subsequent legislation.
+The committee's findings were highly influential, and led to significant changes in Canadian justice policy, such as the abolition of corporal punishment in prisons, and the creation of the "dangerous offender" designation in the Criminal Code.
+Members of the association had previously contributed to the Archambault Commission, another justice-reform body created in 1936, with some of those recommendations also being reflected in subsequent legislation.

 The association played a leading role in the creation of the Department of Criminology at the University of Ottawa in 1967.
 Association member Tadeusz Grygier served as the department's first chairperson, and an undergraduate scholarship now exists in his name.